 A scientific study conducted in Italy on the effectiveness of acupuncture versus drugs in treating migraines seems to back up my observations.
-One group of patients was treated with regular courses of acupunture.
+One group of patients was treated with regular courses of acupuncture.
 Another group received drugs developed to control migraines.
-The study took place over a year and the results showed that acupunture improved the symptoms twice as well as the drugs tested, based on criteria such as duration and severity of symptoms.
+The study took place over a year and the results showed that acupuncture improved the symptoms twice as well as the drugs tested, based on criteria such as duration and severity of symptoms.
 On average, the patients receiving acupuncture reported an improvement in their migraine symptoms of over 80%.

-Another advantage is that none of the patients in the Italian study reported any unwanted side effects from acupunture treatment (this is borne out in my practice as well), whereas many migraine drugs list wide-ranging secondary effects from nausea to breathing difficulty.
+Another advantage is that none of the patients in the Italian study reported any unwanted side effects from acupuncture treatment (this is borne out in my practice as well), whereas many migraine drugs list wide-ranging secondary effects from nausea to breathing difficulty.

 Migraine medications are also extremely expensive, whether the cost is taken in charge by the health service or by the individual.